Intermittent fasting by age chart — explained by Simple

 Because there are differences in how women’s bodies work compared to men’s — like hormones, the impact of calorie restriction, response to stress, etc. — women can experience intermittent fasting in ways that men don’t.

-This means that some women may respond well to gentler intermittent fasting plans and a slower introduction to fasting, like starting with 12:12 and working up to longer fasts over time.
+This means that some women may respond well to gentler intermittent fasting schedules and a slower introduction to fasting, like starting with 12:12 and working up to longer fasts over time.

-There are also social differences, and these can also come into play when thinking about which intermittent fasting plan to choose.
+There are also social differences, which can also come into play when considering which intermittent fasting schedule to choose.

 For instance, women still tend to do more caregiving and may have to juggle their eating habits more around kids, animals, and wider family needs.[9]
 Men still tend to do more hours in the office, so they may need to juggle their eating times around meetings, long hours, and work trips.[10]